 The E16G301 is 16-core microprocessor/coprocessor reference design based on the 3rd generation of the Epiphany multicore architecture.
 The Epiphany™ architecture defines a multicore, scalable, shared memory, parallel computing fabric and consists of a 2D array of compute nodes connected by a low-latency mesh network-on-chip.
 The main components of the E16G301 product are show below.
 For more detailed information about the Epiphany architecture, please refer to the Epiphany Architecture Reference Manual.

-Epiphany-III silicon devices are available as part of the Parallella boards and as engineering samples on the Adapteva online store.
+Epiphany-III silicon devices are available as part of the Parallella boards.

 Each compute node contains an independent superscalar floating-point RISC CPU operating at up to 1 GHz and 2 GFLOPS/sec.
 The CPU has an efficient general-purpose instruction set that excels at compute intensive applications while being efficiently programmable in C/C++ without any need to write code using assembly or processor specific intrinsics.